SatbirTanda/sdl_ios_guides/docs/Mobile Navigation/Video Streaming/index.md

 !!!

 ### Sending Data to the Stream
-To check whether or not you are ready to start sending data to the video stream, use the `videoStreamingPaused` property of `SDLStreamingMediaManager` (this will automatically also check for `videoConnected`).
-If you are connected and not paused, you should start sending data.
-When you become paused, the stream will automatically start rejecting your navigation frames.
+To check whether or not you are ready to start sending data to the video stream, watch for the `SDLVideoStreamDidStartNotification` and `SDLVideoStreamDidStopNotification` notifications.
+When you receive the start notification, start sending data; stop when you receive the stop notification.
+There are parallel notifications for audio streaming.

 Sending video data to the head unit must be provided to `SDLStreamingMediaManager` as a `CVImageBufferRef` (Apple documentation [here](https://developer.apple.com/library/mac/documentation/QuartzCore/Reference/CVImageBufferRef/)).
 Once the video stream has started, you will not see video appear until a few frames have been received.
 To send a frame, refer to the snippet below: